hekmon/tpcontrol/README.md

 ### The dispatcher

 When reading a token from the token pool buffer, the dispatcher will immediately check if a client notification is present (more on that just after).
-When it reads a notification, the dispatcher will look for the oldest client in the highest priority queue in order to unlock it waiting for a new token to be available.
+When it reads a notification, the dispatcher will look for the oldest client in the highest priority queue in order to unlock it.
 If no client notification is present, the dispatcher wait for one (channel read) and do not consumme tokens anymore, putting the dispatcher and the seeder (if the token pool is unbuffered or full) on sleep.
-Similarly, if there is clients notifications pending, but no tokens available, the dispatcher waits (still a channel read) one before proceeding.
+Similarly, if there is clients notifications pending, but no tokens available, the dispatcher waits (another channel read) one before proceeding, putting itself to sleep in that case too.

 ### The notification channel

 This is part of the main trick.
 This channel is unbuffered and allows to not have the dispatcher going postal on an infite loop while checking every queue all the time : while empty, the dispatcher will block on reading it.
-When a client (or many) register for  execution, they send (more on that just after) a notification through this channel to wake up the scheduler (if a token is available of course).
+When a client (or many) register for execution, they send (more on that just after) a notification through this channel to wake up the scheduler (if it was locked on the notification chan and not the token pool of course).

 ### The blocking registration method